Workflow automation in higher education: 3 airSlate workflows for colleges and universities

 - install and configure the Bots you need

-- Share the Student Attendance Form Flow with recipients just like in the previous two examples.
+- Share the Student Attendance Form Flow Template with recipients just like in the previous two examples.

 How to learn workflow automation in higher education?